eugenia-villegas/eugenia-villegas/README.md

 <h4>About Me</h4>
 I'm a Front End Web Developer from Mendoza, Argentina

-- :telescope: I’m currently learning about programmin logic.
+- :telescope: I’m currently learning about programming logic.

 - :alien: Spanish is my native language but I also speak English.